-But anyway, I buy Organic, grass-fed, pre-formed burgers at Walmart for about five bucks a pop, serve them with whatever condiments and toppings we have, and make this quick broccoli ranch slaw, also bought with convenience items at Walmart.
+I buy Organic, grass-fed, pre-formed burgers at Walmart for about five bucks a pop, serve them with whatever condiments and toppings we have, and make this quick broccoli ranch slaw, also bought with convenience items at Walmart.

 Check out my Whole30 Walmart finds to see what else I get there!

 Lettuce Wrap Burgers with Broccoli Ranch Slaw

 - 1 lb pre-formed burger patties (this is a HUGE timesaver – and I use PreBrands or Walmart brand bc they’re both grass-fed!)